Greenbrier (Great Smoky Mountains): Trails

 The Ramsey Cascades Trail follows Ramsey Prong four miles (6 km) up the slope of Mount Guyot to Ramsey Cascades, a 65 ft waterfall nestled between Guyot Spur and Greenbrier Pinnacle.
 For decades, hikers have used Ramsey Prong to bushwhack to the Appalachian Trail, just below Guyot's summit.
-A side-trail at the end of Ramsey Prong Road leads to the summit of Greenbrier Pinnacle.
+A side trail at the end of Ramsey Prong Road leads to the summit of Greenbrier Pinnacle.

 The Porters Creek Trail follows Porters Creek to Porters Flat, where it passes the Messer Barn site before ascending to a backcountry campsite.

 The Old Settlers Trail, one of the longest trails in the park, connects Greenbrier to the Cosby area.
-The trail was envisioned as a lower-elevation alternative to the Appalachian Trail, and was built by connecting the old roads in the various communities that existed between Greenbrier and Maddron Bald.
+The trail was envisioned as a lower-elevation alternative to the Appalachian Trail and was built by connecting the old roads in the various communities that existed between Greenbrier and Maddron Bald.
 The trail passes dozens of rock walls and chimney falls, as well as the Tyson McCarter Place.
-Spur trails connect the OST with several cemeteries, including Parton Cemetery and Lindsey Cemetery.
+Spur trails connect with several cemeteries, including Parton Cemetery and Lindsey Cemetery.
 Timber rattlesnakes are not an uncommon sight on the trail, as large numbers have long been known to live on the slopes of Greenbrier Pinnacle.